sewardlee337/sewardlee337.github.io/readinglist.md

 1. [The Scaling Era](https://www.amazon.com/Scaling-Era-Oral-History-2019-2025/dp/1953953557), by Dwarkesh Patel
 1. [Thinking in Systems](https://a.co/d/eoeVs6A), by Donella H. Meadows
 1. [This Way Up](https://www.amazon.com/This-Way-Up-Wrong-Matters/dp/133500131X), by Jay Foreman and Mark Cooper-Jones
+1. [Where Is My Flying Car?](https://www.amazon.com/Where-Flying-Car-Storrs-Hall/dp/1953953182), by J. Storrs Hall

 ### 2025